AudreyBeard/python_remove_exif_from_jpg/README.md

 # Removing EXIF data has never been this easy!
-This Pog Python3 script removes the EXIF data from all JPG files in its directory.
+This Python3 script removes the EXIF data from all JPG files in its directory.

 # Usage if you don't trust me: